| Introduction I. Activities of the Special Rapporteur II. The situation on the basic freedoms

 ready for a positive change.
 It is worthwhile trying to

+stay in contact with such people.
 80. It is also advisable that the international

 community continue its efforts to engage all Belarusian